jeremyblackowiak/crispy-octo-sniffle/README.md

 2. Merge the pull request into the `main` branch.
 3. The CI-CD workflow will build the app container, publish it to ECR, then apply the manifests to the EKS cluster.
 4. Access the app at https://app.{myZone}

+### Local App Deployment

+1. From the root of the repository, run `./nx local-deploy app`.
+2. Access the app at https://app.{myZone}